meetings/developer-docs/application-guides/README.md

 From the create completed URL the user is taken to view your newly selected material inside meetings.
 Your software should thus receive a request to the Show endpoint with the "instance\_id" and "instance\_state" parameters along with some other data.

+NOTE: The instance state parameter encoding with SHA256 has the problem of not being able to alter the secret without invalidatign all connections.
+This does not work well and an another method should be outlined.

+TODO: a "create\_cancelled\_url" should needed here.

 ### Show endpoint

 When a user opens a material created to have the type of your application, your Show endpoint receives a GET request with the parameters "instance\_id" and "instance\_state" with some other data.
 Your endpoint should check that a valid connereturn an HTML representation of the object corresponding to the given ID.
 All the meeting participants can now see it in an iframe inside their Meetin.gs user interface.